ehgp/Browser_History_Scraper/README.md

 # Browser_History_Scraper
-Spark program that reads your browser history file, then displays the top 5 websites you visited in the last week
+Program that reads your browser history file, then displays the top 5 websites you visited in the last week